11:30 MAN » 14:40 SFO

-A flight to San Francisco International Airport takes around 13 hours direct and expect the transfer after San Francisco flights to be around half an hour, depending on where your San Francisco hotel is.
-To get the cheapest flights you will find yourself flying indirect through another US city.
+A flight to San Francisco International Airport takes around 11 hours direct and expect the transfer after San Francisco flights to be around half an hour, depending on where your San Francisco hotel is.
+To get the cheapest flights you might have to fly indirect through another US city.
 These type of flights can save you money but keep an eye out as the indirect flights can significantly increase your journey time.

 Flying to the USA is becoming ever cheaper as more carriers offer the flights and with over 30 airports across the UK offering indirect flights to San Francisco International there's often great deals to be had if you're flexible on departure date and airport.
 If you're looking to go direct there is only one option though - London Heathrow.